 Ensuring that practical skills form a central part of qualifications requires good quality assessment.

 We are committed to supporting practical science in schools and colleges.
-We will continue to strengthen the role of technicians, to celebrate teacher demonstrations and to improve the assessment of practical skills in science.
+We will continue to strengthen the role of technicians, to support teachers carry out good practical science and to improve the assessment of practical skills.

 Science is a practical subject and all students should have the opportunity to experience an engaging and motivating hands-on science education.
 Practical work gives students the necessary skills for higher education and employment, deepens their knowledge of scientific ideas and enables them to engage in the processes of science.
 It can only flourish in schools when teachers are confident in its use, schools and colleges are sufficiently resourced and the practical skills gained by students are appropriately recognised in science qualifications.